monproweb/dev-wisdom-daily/README.md

-# Developer Motivational Quote Twitter Bot
+# Developer Quote Twitter Bot

 This is a Twitter bot that generates and tweets developer quotes along with an image based on the description provided by the quote.